open-feature/open-feature.github.io/content/home/participate.md

 Sign-up for the news and share your expectations using **[this Google Form](https://bit.ly/openfeature-signup)**.
-This form collects contact emails and also offers opportunities to share your expectations from the project.
+This form collects contact emails and also offers opportunities to share your expectations for the project.
 We will contact you soon.

 Also feel free to add yourself to